Chalcolithic Europe: Ancient Chalcolithic

 Meanwhile, the Danubian Lengyel culture absorbed its northern neighbours of the Czech Republic and Poland over a number of centuries, only to recede in the second half of the period.
 In Bulgaria and Wallachia (Southern Romania), the Boian-Marica culture evolved into a monarchy with a clearly royal cemetery near the coast of the Black Sea.
-This model seems to have been copied later in the Tiszan region with the culture of Bodrogkeresztur.
-Labour specialization, economic stratification and possibly the risk of invasion may have been the reasons behind this development.
-The influx of early Troy (Troy I) is clear in both the expansion of metallurgy and social organization.

 In the western Danubian region (the Rhine and Seine basins) the culture of Michelsberg displaced its predecessor, Rössen.
 Meanwhile, in the Mediterranean basin, several cultures (most notably Chassey in SE France and La Lagozza in northern Italy) converged into a functional union, of which the most significant characteristic was the distribution network of honey-coloured flint.
 Despite this unity, the signs of conflicts are clear, as many skeletons show violent injuries.
 This was the time and area where Ötzi, a man whose well-preserved body was found in the Alps, lived.
 Another significant development of this period was the Megalithic phenomenon spreading to most places of the Atlantic region, bringing with it agriculture to some underdeveloped regions existing there.